 Financial Stability Plan

-- 2% budget decrease in 2021-22; faculty salaries were excluded from school calculations to help support academic activities.
+- 2% budget decrease in 2021-22; faculty salaries were excluded.

 - 3% across-the-board budget reduction to all units in 2022-23.

-- Space Management – target $8 million
+- Space Management – remaining target $1-3 million

 - Operational Efficiencies – target $7 million